SilverBut/avr_helper/README.md

 ### Debugger Scripts
 * `AVRContext.txt`: A group of commans for giving a better context view using avr-gdb.

+### Processor Descriptions
+* `ATmega328P.cfg`: IDA processor configurement file for ATMega328/328P.
+Test on IDA 7.0

 * * *

 ## Legal Statement
+IDA, ATMEL, AVR and all other trademarks cited herein are the property of their respective owners.

-Copyright of this repo belongs to the original author of those code.
+Copyright of this repo is belonging to the original author of those code.

 Unless otherwise stated, you are requested to follow GPLv3 to use code in this repo.